Vadapalani metro station

 Vadapalani is an elevated metro station on the South-East Corridor of the Green Line of Chennai Metro in Chennai, India.
 This station serves the neighbourhoods of Vadapalani and Kodambakkam and is one of the major stations on the Koyambedu-Alandur stretch and became operational by early 2015.

 Construction history

 The station was constructed by Consolidated Constructed Consortium (CCCL).
 The consolidated cost of the station along with the stations of Koyambedu, Arumbakkam, CMBT, and Ashok Nagar was ₹ 1,395.4 million.

+Yellow Line

+This metro station is proposed to be inaugurated by the honourable Prime Minister Narendra Modi along with the Chief Minister C. Joseph Vijay on October 11 2026, as part of the Phase 1 of Yellow Line.

 The station

 The station is an elevated station at the junction of Jawaharlal Nehru Road and Arcot Road.
 At 16 metres above the street level, the station is the highest elevated station of the Chennai Metro.

 According to CMRL, the station was projected to have at least 12,000 people passing through.